wmltsang/personal-health-sql/README.md

 ## Motivation:

 I started journaling in 2020 during the lockdown in the pandemic.
-Three topics of my interest point include skin, exercise.
+Three topics of my interest point include skin, exercise and prayer.
 I am interested to know how these topics interest people and do analysis with the topics and related queries.

 ## Topics:
 Compare personal health topics in the US (2/9/20-2/6/21)